Skip to content

 How porting works, when it makes sense, and what happens if you need to borrow more on top.

-Porting your mortgage means transferring your existing deal to a new property.
-It can save you from early repayment charges and let you keep a rate you’re happy with.
-But it doesn’t always work out.
-This guide explains when porting makes sense and when you might be better off with a fresh deal.
+Porting your mortgage means moving your existing deal onto a new property.
+It can save you early repayment charges and let you hold onto a rate you like, though it does not always come off.
+This page covers when porting is the right call, and when a fresh deal will serve you better.

 What does porting a mortgage mean?

-Porting is the process of moving your existing mortgage — including the current interest rate, remaining term, and outstanding balance — from your current property to a new one.
-It’s not a legal right; it’s a feature offered by many (but not all) lenders.
+Porting is where you move your existing mortgage, along with its current interest rate, remaining term, and outstanding balance, from your current property to a new one.
+It is not a legal right.
+It is a feature that many lenders offer, though not all of them do.

-When you port, you’re essentially applying for the same mortgage on a different property.
-The lender will still reassess your affordability and value the new property, so approval isn’t guaranteed.
+In practice you are applying for the same mortgage on a different property.
+The lender still reassesses your affordability and values the new place, so approval is never a given.

 Can you port any mortgage?

-Not all mortgages are portable.
-Whether yours can be ported depends on your lender and the specific product terms.
-Check your mortgage offer document or contact your lender directly.
+Not every mortgage is portable.
+Whether yours can move depends on your lender and the specific terms of your product.
+Your mortgage offer document will say, or you can ask your lender directly.

-Even where porting is available, the lender may impose conditions.
-They’ll want the new property to meet their lending criteria, and you’ll need to pass a fresh affordability assessment.
-If your circumstances have changed (lower income, new debts, credit issues), the port could be declined.
+Even when porting is on offer, the lender can attach conditions.
+The new property has to meet their lending criteria, and you will need to pass a fresh affordability assessment.
+If your situation has shifted, through a lower income, new debts, or credit problems, the port can still be turned down.

 Don’t assume your mortgage is portable

-Some products specifically exclude porting, and some lender types (like certain building societies or specialist lenders) don’t offer it at all.
-Always confirm with your lender before making plans based on porting.
+Some products rule porting out completely, and certain lenders, including some building societies and specialist lenders, do not offer it at all.
+Always confirm with your lender before you build any plans around porting.

 Porting to a more expensive property

-If your new property costs more than your current one, you’ll need to borrow extra on top of your ported mortgage.
-This additional borrowing is usually arranged as a separate loan (sometimes called a “top-up”) which may be at a different interest rate.
+When the new property costs more than your current one, you will need to borrow extra on top of the mortgage you are porting.
+That additional borrowing is usually set up as a separate loan, sometimes called a “top-up”, which can sit at a different interest rate.

-For example, if you’re porting a £200,000 mortgage at 3.5% and need to borrow an extra £80,000, the top-up might be at the lender’s current rate of 4.5%.
-You’d effectively have two loans running in parallel on the same property.
+Say you are porting a £200,000 mortgage at 3.5% and need another £80,000.
+The top-up might come at the lender’s current rate of 4.5%, which leaves you with two loans running side by side on the same property.

-The lender will assess your affordability for the total borrowing (£280,000 in this case).
-If the numbers don’t work, they may decline the additional borrowing even if they’re happy to port the original amount.
+The lender assesses your affordability across the total borrowing, which is £280,000 here.
+If the figures do not stack up, they can refuse the additional borrowing even when they are happy to port the original amount.

 Porting to a cheaper property

-If you’re downsizing or moving somewhere less expensive, you’ll need to repay part of your mortgage.
-This partial repayment may trigger an early repayment charge on the amount being repaid, even though you’re porting the rest.
+If you are downsizing or moving somewhere cheaper, you will need to repay part of your mortgage.
+That partial repayment can trigger an early repayment charge on the amount you pay off, even though you are porting the rest.

 What are the pros and cons of porting?

-Porting can be the right choice in some situations and the wrong one in others.
-Here’s how to weigh it up.
+Porting is the right move in some cases and the wrong one in others.
+Here is how the two sides stack up.

 Comparison